AmadeusWebInAction/web/we/home.md

-In this section, we will delve into our relevance, typical customers and the praise we have received.
+In this "**%section_r%**" section, we will delve into our relevance, typical customers and the praise we have received.